numbers24/Java-Wireshark/README.md

     2 example outputs on the pcap files.
-Your program should match the counts in these files. (small_pcap_out.txt , medium2_pcap_out.txt)
+Your program should match the counts in these files. (small_pcap.txt , medium2_pcap.txt)

 Use the following commands to run and test the code.
 (Put the pcap files in the compiled folder)